-The DB Scheme also holds a substantial proportion of its assets (61%) as bonds, which provide a hedge against falling bond yields (falling yields which increase the DBO will also increase the value of the bond assets).
+A decrease in corporate bond yields will The DB Scheme also holds a substantial Increase the value placed on the DBO for proportion of its assets (61%) as bonds, accounting purposes, although this will be which provide a hedge against falling bond partially offset by an increase in the value yields (falling yields which increase the DBO will also increase the value of the bond assets).
 There are some differences in the credit quality of bonds held by the DB Scheme and the bonds analysed to decide the DBO discount rate, such that there remains some risk should yields on different quality bond/swap assets diverge.